OAGi/Score/docs/test_cases/TestSuite42.md

 On Business Term Assignment page, the end user can filter only preferred business terms.

 #### Test Assertion #42.2.6
-On Business Term Assignment page, the end user can select a BIE in the table and click "Search by Selected BIE" to view all the business term assignments for that BIE.
+On Business Term Assignment page, the end user can select a BIE in the table and view all the business term assignments for that BIE.

 #### Test Assertion #42.2.7
 On Assign Business Term page, the end user can select any BIE to view all the Business Terms available for assignments.